Waves

 Earth's features are caused by the movement of tectonic plates.

-The Earth's crust is broken into six large and many smaller pieces.
+The Earth's crust and the upper mantle are cracked into six large

-Pacific Plate, Eurasian Plate, African Plate, North American Plate
+Eurasian Plate, African Plate, North American Plate and so on.

 Why do Tectonic Plates Move?